 Sent Crypto to Wrong Address of Custodian Wallet or Crypto Exchange

 In case you’ve sent some tokens to the wrong address of a custodian wallet, you’ll need to contact the support team of that wallet because custodian wallets don’t let users manage their private keys.
 Instead, the keys are stored on the wallet’s servers, but it shouldn’t be a problem if you contact the wallet developers and present them with proof of your transaction.

-The situation is similar if you’ve sent funds to a crypto exchange, but you’ve mistaken the network address.
-However, keep in mind to always use a user-friendly exchange platform with good customer support like Gemini, Kraken, Coinbase and Binance, because some less popular exchanges don’t really provide responsive customer support.
+The situation is similar if you’ve sent funds to a cryptocurrency exchange, but you’ve mistaken the network address.
+However, keep in mind to always use a user-friendly exchange platform with good customer support like Gemini, Kraken, Coinbase, and Binance.
+Most of the best crypto exchanges around can solve this quite easily.